Which Cop Show has one not appeared in?

 The following things tend to occur in a serial killer plot:

-The killer sends a note to the police, or a newspaper, or both, with a taunting message that ends in a challenge along the lines of "You can't catch me."
+- The killer sends a note to the police, or a newspaper, or both, with a taunting message that ends in a challenge along the lines of "You can't catch me."
 A gruesome souvenir may also be included.

-A variation is to have the killer send a message saying "Please catch me before I kill more."
+- A variation is to have the killer send a message saying "Please catch me before I kill more."

-Serial killers are often, but not always, portrayed as The Chessmaster, brilliantly layering one Evil Plan onto another.
+- Serial killers are often, but not always, portrayed as The Chessmaster, brilliantly layering one Evil Plan onto another.
 Often, this takes the form of a series of Batman Gambits that lead the police on a series of wild goose chases as the killer gloats.

 Serial Killer plots tend to be men killing women, although The Bill subverted this.
 This is somewhat realistic, however, because in the real world, the vast majority of serial killers are men — or, more exactly, men tend to murder in ways that make it easier for them to get caught.
 Female serial killers will typically be Angels of Death and may work in health care or similar vocations.
 In fiction, they'll often have a Torture Cellar or do their killings in a Sinister Subway.

-Over the last few years, daytime soaps have had an unusually high number of serial killers.
+Daytime soaps have had an unusually high number of serial killers.
 One Life to Live has had at least two in as many years.
 It's the chic way for producers to pare down their casts.